 In tantra guru-yoga, disciples need to see their mentors as Buddhas on all three levels – shravaka sutra, bodhisattva sutra, and highest tantra.
-Thus, in A Ceremony to Honor the Gurus, the First Panchen Lama taught disciples to visualize their tantric masters externally in the forms of Tsongkhapa as a monk with shravaka vows.
+Thus, in A Ceremony to Honor the Gurus, the Fourth Panchen Lama taught disciples to visualize their tantric masters externally in the forms of Tsongkhapa as a monk with shravaka vows.
 In Tsongkhapa's heart sits Shakyamuni, the teacher of the bodhisattva sutras.
 In Shakyamuni's heart sits Vajradhara, the source of the highest tantras.
 In Vajradhara's heart is a syllable hum, symbolizing clear light mind.

-Moreover, as the First Panchen Lama explained in The Essence of [Kedrub Je's] "Ocean of Actual Attainments," the stacked figures also represent the gross, subtle, and subtlest levels of body, speech, and mind.
-Regarding one's tantric master as a Buddha on all three levels of each leads to the ultimate, definite source of Buddhahood – clear light subtlest mind and the and the subtlest communicative vibration and subtlest energy-wind inseparable from it.
+Moreover, as the Fourth Panchen Lama explained in The Essence of [Kedrub Je's] "Ocean of Actual Attainments," the stacked figures also represent the gross, subtle, and subtlest levels of body, speech, and mind.
+Regarding one's tantric master as a Buddha on all three levels of each leads to the ultimate, definite source of Buddhahood – clear light subtlest mind and the subtlest communicative vibration and subtlest energy-wind inseparable from it.

 The statement in highest tantra that one's tantric master is a Buddha is extremely perplexing.
 It has a level of meaning shared with sutra and tantra, namely, as explained before, that for their disciples, mentors are both contingently and conventionally Buddhas inasmuch as they can validly function for them as Buddhas and, on that basis, can be validly labeled by them as Buddhas.
 Mentors, however, are never inherently and ultimately Buddhas, since inherent, ultimate existence as this or that, by the power of findable defining characteristics, is impossible.
 Here, however, the statement that one's tantric master is a Buddha has additional deeper meanings specific to highest tantra practice.